Obstructed labour: Prognosis

 If cesarean section is obtained in a timely manner, prognosis is good.
 Prolonged obstructed labour can lead to stillbirth, obstetric fistula, and maternal death.
 Fetal death can be caused by asphyxia.
 Obstructed labor is the leading cause of uterine rupture worldwide.
 Maternal death can result from uterine rupture, complications during caesarean section, or sepsis.

 Epidemiology

 In 2013 it resulted in 19,000 maternal deaths down from 29,000 deaths in 1990.
 Globally, obstructed labor accounts for 8% of maternal deaths.

 Etymology

 The word dystocia means 'difficult labour'.
 Its antonym is eutocia (εὖ + τόκος) 'easy labour'.

 Other terms for obstructed labour include difficult labour, abnormal labour, difficult childbirth, abnormal childbirth, and dysfunctional labour.

 Other animals

 The term can also be used in the context of various animals.
 Dystocia pertaining to birds and reptiles is also called egg binding.

 In part due to extensive selective breeding, miniature horse mares experience dystocias more frequently than other breeds.

+Most brachycephalic dogs require caesarean sections to decrease risk of mortality for both the bitch and puppies.
+In the Boston Terrier, French Bulldog, and the Bulldog more than 80% of births require caesarean sections.